James D. Strauss

-James Dean Strauss (July 3, 1929 – March 19, 2014) was an American theologian who was professor of theology and philosophy at Lincoln Christian Seminary from 1967-1994.
+James Dean Strauss (July 3, 1929 – March 19, 2014) was an American theologian who was professor of theology and philosophy at Lincoln Christian Seminary from 1967 to 1994.
 He has been described by many as the Albert Einstein of the Restoration Movement.

 Life

-He was born on July 3, 1929 to Earnest and Cleo Strauss in the small town of Herrin, Illinois.
+He was born on July 3, 1929, to Earnest and Cleo Strauss in the small town of Herrin, Illinois.
 His father was a World War I veteran who worked as a coal miner and bookkeeper for Peabody Coal Company.
 His mother worked as a nurse and decorations designer for a department store.
 His father was a heavy gambler, but a very intelligent man.

 Dr. Strauss seems to have inherited his father's intelligence and his mother's creativity, combining them into a mind to be reckoned with.
-His family moved to Catlin, Illinois when James was in the second grade, where he spent the rest of his childhood and youth.
+His family moved to Catlin, Illinois, when James was in the second grade, where he spent the rest of his childhood and youth.

 He lived a rather normal childhood, playing baseball with boys in the neighborhood and listening to The Shadow and The Lone Ranger at night on the radio with his family.
 He displayed a sharp mind even while in high school, graduating as salutatorian in his class and voted "most likely to succeed" by his fellow students.

 James Strauss died on March 19, 2014.

 Dr. Strauss's father was a Disciples of Christ member and his mother a Baptist, but neither attended church during James' childhood.
 One day James was invited to the Catlin Church of Christ by a consumer at the grocery store he worked at as a youth.
 James went, was converted, and brought his parents.
 Upon his conversion, James' father quit gambling, and, as a consequence, their family grew closer.
 James was mentored by the elders at that church, who taught him Biblical study methods and Greek.